The Cherokee are not originally from Oklahoma. Settlers forced

 Added: Thursday, February 6, 2020 / Used with permission.
 M. Soledad Caballero’s poem was awarded Second Place in the 2020 Sonia Sanchez-Langston Hughes Poetry Contest, sponsored by Split This Rock.
 Richard Blanco lent his generous acumen as judge for the contest.

 M. Soledad Caballero is Professor of English at Allegheny College.
-Her scholarly work focuses on British Romanticism, travel writing, post-colonial literatures, WGSS, and interdisciplinarity.
-She is a 2017 CantoMundo fellow, has been nominated for a Pushcart Prize, a New Poet's Prize, has been a finalist for the Missouri Review's Jeffry E. Smith poetry prize, the Mississippi Review's annual editor's prize, and a finalist for the Lucille Medwick Memorial Award sponsored by the Poetry Society of America.
-Her poems have appeared in the Missouri Review, the Mississippi Review, the Iron Horse Literary Review, Memorius, the Crab Orchard Review, Anomaly, and other venues.
+Her scholarship focuses on British Romanticism, travel writing, Women's, Gender, and Sexuality Studies (WGSS), and interdisciplinarity.
+She is a CantoMundo fellow, has been nominated for two Pushcart Prizes and Best of the Net, has been a finalist for the Missouri Review's Jeffrey E. Smith Poetry Prize, a finalist for the Lucille Medwick Memorial Award, and was winner of the 2019 Joy Harjo Poetry Award sponsored by Cutthroat: A Journal of the Arts.
+Her poems have appeared in the Missouri Review, the Iron Horse Literary Review, Memorius, the Crab Orchard Review, and other venues.
+Her first collection won the 2019 Benjamin Saltman Poetry Award and will be published by Red Hen Press in 2021.